Tygo-van-den-Hurk/NixOS/modules/README.md

 ```

 This is why every system at `/systems/category/machine/` imports `/modules/` the file that gets loaded is `/modules/default.nix`.
 Which in turn takes the `machine-settings` argument, and loads the modules as needed.
 The `/modules/default.nix` loads the  `/modules/moduleName/default.nix` file if the settings match.
 Do **not** load modules individually.

+## System Level Modules
+There are modules that are system level, meaning that if enabled, they're enabled for the entire system.
+You can read more about it [here](./system-level/README.md).

+## User Level Modules
+The same goes for user level modules.
+If enabled, they're enabled for the only this user.
+This does not mean that it won't effect the system.
+A good example is the docker module.
+This will be enabled on the system, however only users who have it enabled have access.
+You can read more about it [here](./user-level/README.md).